 Figure Q12-3.
 Vertical distribution of Arctic and Antarctic ozone.

 Most stratospheric ozone resides between about 10 and 30 kilometers (6 to 19 miles) above Earth's surface.
 Long-term observations of the ozone layer with balloonborne instruments allow winter ozone altitude profiles to be compared between the Antarctic and Arctic regions.
-In the Antarctic at the South Pole (left panel), a normal ozone layer was observed to be present between 1962 and 1971.
-In more recent years, as shown here for 9 October 2006, ozone is almost completely destroyed between 14 and 21 kilometers (9 to 13 miles) in the Antarctic in spring.
-Average October values in the last decades (1990-2009) are 90% lower than pre-1980 values at the peak altitude of the ozone layer (16 kilometers).
-In contrast, the Arctic ozone layer is still present in spring as shown by the average March profile for 1991-2009 obtained over the Ny-Ålesund site (right panel).
+In the Antarctic at the South Pole (left panel), a normal ozone layer 21 kilometers (9 to 13 miles) in the Antarctic in spring.
+Average October values in the Ålesund site (right panel).
 No Ny-Ålesund data are available for the 1962-1971 period before significant ODS destruction began.
-Some March profiles do reveal significant depletion, as shown here for 29 March 1996.
+Some March profiles do reveal significant depletion, as shown here for 29 March 1996 and 1 April 2011.
 In such years, winter minimum temperatures are generally lower than normal, allowing PSC formation for longer periods.
-Arctic profiles with depletion similar to that shown for 9 October 2006 at the South Pole have never been observed.
+Depletion similar to that shown for 9 October 2006 at the South Pole has never been observed in the Arctic.
 The number in parentheses for each profile is the total ozone value in Dobson units (DU).
-Ozone abundances are shown here as the pressure of ozone at each altitude using the unit "milli-Pascals" (mPa) (100 million mPa = atmospheric sea-level pressure).
+Ozone abundances are shown here as the pressure of ozone at each altitude using the unit "milli-Pascals" (mPa) (100 million mPa